Naomi Wilson (Courtesy IA Dept. of Public Safety)

 Burglaries, check fraud, embezzlement, arson fires, rape and sexual assault charges follow Beets brothers, sons, for decades

-In the years long before Naomi Wilson went missing and the years after her mysterious disappearance, the Beets brothers — and their sons — continued to make news as both plaintiffs and defendants in a number of investigations and other unusual mishaps and misfortunes.
+In the years long before Naomi Wilson went missing and the years after her mysterious disappearance, the Beets brothers — and their sons — continued to make news as both plaintiffs and defendants in several investigations and other unusual mishaps and misfortunes.
 A brief timeline of events follows.

 Paula Oberbroeckling